austinw1995/magnific-llm-evals/README.md

 To set the configuration for a service or customer agent, create a LLMConfig object with the desired parameters.
 1. params is a dictionary of any parameter supported by the LLM model provider.
 2. system_prompt is the instruction task for the LLM agent to follow.
 3. end_call_enabled is a boolean that determines if the LLM should be able to end the call with the function call end_call().
+(Note: IMPORTANT texts are highlighted in the system prompt to ensure function call reliability).

 ```
 service_config_1 = LLMConfig(